EWaterman/EWaterman.github.io/_posts/Ch2/0002-08-01-breaking-scenes-down.md

 - **Cut unnecessary atoms and panels.** Every atom that doesn’t have a purpose would be a waste of space to include in or as a panel.
 Ask yourself what each atom achieves.
 Also ask yourself whether or not a previous atom already achieves that purpose.
 If you already have a panel showing your character is thirsty, do you really need that second one showing the same thing?
 Maybe you do, maybe you don't.
 Either way, it's worth thinking about.
 And remember that not every panel and atom needs to have a grandiose purpose.
 Your reasoning could be as simple as the panel helps to frame the scene for the reader, or reinforces the tone of the scene.
 Just make sure that, whatever it is, there‘s a reason behind each panel.

-Here's that scene from earlier with the atoms merged into panels (no dialogue).
+Here's that scene from earlier with the atoms merged into panels (with dialogue removed).
 Remember the atoms:

 - Carson shoots fire at the drug dealer’s car.
 - James shoots frost at the car to put out the fire.